 The Shure SE315 are well-built headphones with a comfortable and stable fit.
-They're easy to carry around in your pocket, and they're decent headphones for sports since they won't easily fall out of your ears.
-Unfortunately, their sound quality is disappointing and may be a deal breaker for most listeners, especially in their price range.
+They're easy to carry around in your pocket, and they're passable headphones for sports since they won't easily fall out of your ears.
+Unfortunately, their sound quality is disappointing and may be a deal-breaker for most listeners.

 The Shure SE315 have an ear-hook design and angled earbuds that better fit the contours of your ears.
-The ear buds look and feel premium and the audio cable is thick and heavily rubberized.
-Like the SE425 they have a transparent variation that stands out a bit more than the all black color scheme.
+The earbuds look and feel premium, and the audio cable is thick and heavily rubberized.
+Like the Shure SE425, they have a transparent variation that stands out a bit more than the all-black color scheme.

-The SE 315 are as portable as most in-ear headphones.
+The Shure SE315 are as portable as most in-ear headphones.
 They easily fit into your pockets and aren't much of a hassle to carry on you at all times.
-They also come with a sturdy carrying case that will also fit into your pockets although it does add a bit of bulk to the headphones.
+They also come with a sturdy carrying case that will also fit into your pockets, although it does add a bit of bulk to the headphones.

 These headphones have a sturdy design and replaceable parts for added durability.
-The ear buds are dense and hard to damage even if you accidentally drop them a few times.
-The cable is thick, rubberized and also detachable so they can be swapped out for another cable or a wireless adapter to make the in-ear buds wireless.
-Unfortunately, no extra cables are provided out of the box which is somewhat disappointing for their price especially when compared to the Westone W40.
+The earbuds are dense and hard to damage even if you accidentally drop them a few times.
+The cable is thick, rubberized, and detachable, so they can be swapped out for another cable or a wireless adapter to make the in-ear buds wireless.
+Unfortunately, no extra cables are provided out of the box, which is somewhat disappointing for their price.

-The SE 315 are stable, wired in-ear headphones.
-They have a pseudo ear-hook design that's flexible and not as stiff other ear-hook models.
-This makes them stable enough to run with, and they won't fall out of your ears unless you physically pull them out or the audio cable gets hook on something.
-This makes them above-average headphones for working out, but, the flexible hooks are not as stable as some of the true ear-hook designs that we've previously tested.
+The Shure 315 are stable, wired in-ear headphones.
+They have a pseudo-ear-hook design that's flexible and not as stiff as other ear-hook models.
+This makes them stable enough to run with, and they won't fall out of your ears unless you physically pull them out or the audio cable gets hooked on something.

-Decent Isolation performance.
-These in-ears do not isolate below 300Hz, which is inferior to some other in-ears we have measured.
-However, in the Mid and Treble ranges they achieve 18dB and 45dB of reduction respectively.
+These headphones have an okay noise isolation performance.
+These in-ears don't isolate below 300Hz, which is inferior to some other in-ears we have measured.
+In the mid and treble ranges, they achieve 18dB and 45dB of reduction, respectively.
 Both values being good.